anodynos/uRequire/source/code/config/ResourceConverters.coffee.md

 Dependencies are also NOT injected in these two cases that would create Circular dependencies:

-* In all other injected dependencies of `depVars` in this `modyle.injectDeps(depVars)` call.
+* In other injected bundle dependencies of `depVars` in this `modyle.injectDeps(depVars)` call.
 This makes sure that in
 ```
   modyle.injectDeps({
+    'lodash': '_',
     'utils/MyError': 'MyError',
     'utils/functionalUtils': 'functionalUtils'
   });
 ```
-both `utils/MyError` & `utils/functionalUtils` will NOT be injected in each other.
+both `utils/MyError` & `utils/functionalUtils` will NOT be injected in each other, BUT `'lodash'` will be (cause its a `local` and not part of your bundles modules) .

-* when the module A that is the dependency to be injected in module B, already a dependency to B. So consider a call to
+* when the module A that is the dependency to be injected in module B, is already a dependency to B. So consider a call to

 ```
   modyle.injectDeps({'config': 'config' });